ereynrs/ereynrs.github.io/rdkit_install_post.md

----
-layout: post
-title: How to install RDKit on Windows 10
+# How to install RDKit on Windows 10
----

 ## Step 1:
 ### Installing Anaconda